chenhongqiao/QuizDolphin/README.md

 ## Overview

-Although FBLA Event Guidelines only requires contestant to create a system that generates a fixed 5-questions quiz, Quiz Dolphin is a very flexible multi-purpose quiz systems that can be used in different scenarios.
+Quiz Dolphin is designed to be a very flexible multi-purpose quiz systems that can be used in different scenarios, including "FBLA-Quiz" as specified by FBLA Event Guideline.

 This system allows teachers to freely create quizzes and add different types of questions easily.
 This system also allows students to focus on the questions they are answering by handling all other hassles for them (such as auto progress-saving and non-distractive timer).